themeteorchef/saas-stripe/saas-stripe.md

 }
 ```

 Oh, Stripe.
 You're just...so nice to work with.
-It's almost like deja vu, right?
-Almost identical to before, we setup our `Future()` (with a different variable name of course) and return instead our `subscription` object.
+It's almost like déjà vu, right?
+Almost identical to before, we set up our `Future()` (with a different variable name, of course) and return instead our `subscription` object.
 Hot damn!
-Alright, reverse inception back up to level two in our `createTrialCustomer` method.
+All right, reverse inception back up to level two in our `createTrialCustomer` method.

 <p class="block-header">/server/methods/signup.js</p>
 ```.lang-javascript